safiyaRafi/Issue-hub-Lightweight-bug-tracker/README.md

+# Lightweight bug tracker
+A modern, full-stack bug tracking application built with FastAPI and React.
+IssueHub enables teams to create projects, file issues, track progress, and collaborate through comments with role-based access control.

+## Development quickstart

+These instructions show how to run the backend, apply migrations, run tests, and start the frontend on a development machine.

+Prerequisites:
+- Python 3.11+ (3.12 supported)
+- Node.js 18+ (for frontend)

+Backend
+1. Create and activate a virtual environment:

+  On Windows (Git Bash):
+  python -m venv venv
+  . venv/Scripts/activate

+2. Install Python dependencies:

+  pip install --upgrade pip
+  pip install -r backend/requirements.txt

+3. Run migrations:

+  cd backend
+  alembic upgrade head

+4. Start the backend (development):

+  python -m uvicorn app.main:app --reload --host 127.0.0.1 --port 8000

+5. Run tests:

+  From the repository root:
+  . venv/Scripts/activate
+  python -m pytest -q

+Frontend
+1. Install dependencies and run dev server:

+  cd frontend
+  npm install
+  npm run dev

+2. Open the frontend at the URL printed by Vite (usually http://localhost:5173) and it will proxy API requests to the backend if configured.

+Notes
+- CI runs a Python matrix and also verifies Alembic migrations against a PostgreSQL service.
+If you plan to run the app in production, prefer PostgreSQL over SQLite.
+- Password hashing uses pbkdf2_sha256 in this repository for portability in CI/dev; migrate to bcrypt or argon2 for production if your environment supports it.
 # IssueHub — Lightweight Bug Tracker

 A modern, full-stack bug tracking application built with FastAPI and React.
 IssueHub enables teams to create projects, file issues, track progress, and collaborate through comments with role-based access control.